Grace Church, Mt. Airy

 Grace Church, Mt.
 Airy (Grace Epiphany Church) is an historic Episcopal church, which is located at 224 East Gowen Avenue in the Mount Airy neighborhood of Philadelphia, Pennsylvania.

 It was added to the National Register of Historic Places in 1998.

 History and architectural features

 The church, its parish house and a rectory were designed by Charles M. Burns and built in 1888.
 Burns also designed the Church of the Advocate in Philadelphia.
 A school was added in 1962.

-The three original buildings were added to the National Register of Historic Places in 1998.

 Rectors

 In the Episcopal Church in the United States of America, the rector is the priest elected to head a self-supporting parish.